-Founded nearly a thousand years ago, Marrakech is Morocco's most vibrant and exotic city, with its rose-coloured buildings, wealth of monuments and labyrinthine souks (markets) set against the snow-capped Atlas Mountains.
-A shopaholic could spend a lifetime here, browsing through the stalls of homeware, fabrics, spices, wooden crafts, lanterns and other trinkets, and equipping an imaginary (or real) second home.
+Founded nearly a thousand years ago, Marrakech is Morocco's most vibrant and exotic city, with rose-coloured buildings, a wealth of monuments and labyrinthine souks set against the snow-capped Atlas Mountains.
+A shopaholic could spend a lifetime here, browsing the stalls of homeware, fabrics, spices, wooden crafts, lanterns and other trinkets.